latticexyz/mud/packages/world-module-erc20/README.md

 - `StoreConsumer`: all contracts inherit from `StoreConsumer`, which abstracts the way in which `ResourceId`s are encoded.
 This allows us to have composable contracts whose implementations don't depend on the type of Store being used.
 - `WithStore(address) is StoreConsumer`: this contract initializes the store, using the contract's internal storage or the provided external `Store`.
 It encodes `ResourceId`s using `ResourceIdLib` from the `@latticexyz/store` package.
-- `WithNamespace(IBaseWorld, bytes14) is WithStore`: initializes the store and also registers the provided namespace in the provided World.
+- `WithWorld(IBaseWorld, bytes14) is WithStore`: initializes the store and also registers the provided namespace in the provided World.
 It encodes `ResourceId`s using `WorldResourceIdLib` (using the namespace).
 It also provides an `onlyNamespace` modifier, which can be used to restrict access to certain functions, only allowing calls from addresses that have access to the namespace.

 - `MUDERC20`: base ERC20 implementation adapted from Openzeppelin's ERC20.
 Contains the ERC20 logic, reads/writes to the store through MUD's codegen libraries and initializes the tables it needs.
 As these libraries use `StoreSwitch` internally, this contract doesn't need to know about the store it's interacting with (it can be internal storage, an external `Store` or a `World`).